Merging and concatenating data frames

 [31. , 12.7]])

-To make this into a DataFrame, we again create pd.DataFrame instance, but this time we also specify the columns keyword argument.
+To make this into a DataFrame, we again create pl.DataFrame instance, but this time we also specify the schema keyword argument to label the columns.

 [10]: